BryanFloresAvila/email-service/README.md

 ### Endpoints
 The following are the endpoints available in the API:

-- GET `api/email/sendEmail`: A notification is sent to be processed with the others and an email is sent.
+- POST `api/email/sendEmail`: A notification is sent to be processed with the others and an email is sent.